Limited Time Offer

 How the medicine enters your body directly impacts how intensely you feel it.
 Because it is delivered straight into the bloodstream, doctors can manage any side effect of ketamine infusion-like sudden nausea or a spike in heart rate-by simply turning down the IV drip.
 This precision makes the intravenous route highly controlled, allowing medical staff to stop the treatment instantly if you feel overwhelmed by the temporary psychological shift.

 Nasal sprays offer a different experience entirely, largely due to differences in bioavailability, or how much medicine your body actually absorbs.
-When comparing the esketamine vs intravenous ketamine safety profile, doctors note that prescription nasal sprays require a mandatory two-hour clinical monitoring period because this absorption rate is less predictable than a direct IV line.
+When comparing the esketamine vs intravenous ketamine safety profile, doctors note that prescription nasal sprays like Spavato require a two-hour clinical monitoring period as part of the Spravato REMS program.
 This essential waiting period ensures your blood pressure remains safe and that any intense out-of-body feelings pass completely before you are allowed to go home.

 Taking the medication as a lozenge under the tongue introduces yet another timeline.
 The most common ketamine troche side effects include a harmless, temporary mouth numbness and a longer, milder period of grogginess, since the body processes the drug much slower.
 In some settings, providers may use a ketamine injection (sometimes abbreviated as ketamine inj in clinical shorthand).
 For surgical contexts, dosing is different, and clinicians discuss potential ketamine anesthesia side effects separately from psychiatric dosing.
 While managing immediate physical reactions is vital, frequent use of any method requires protecting your bladder, preventing ketamine-induced cystitis, and evaluating long-term health risks.